2023 Solar Incentives Guide for Lawrence, KS - Tax Credits & Rebates

 Federal Solar Incentives

-The ITC initially applied to 30% of the cost of solar system installation, although it has fluctuated slightly over time between 26-30%.
+The ITC initially applied to 30% of the cost of solar system installation, and has fluctuated slightly over time between 26-30%.
 The installation date of your solar system will determine what percentage you qualify for.
-The cost of installation includes the panels themselves as well as the cost of equipment, labor and accessories.
-There is no maximum claim amount.
-The ITC can be applied to solar systems installed after January 1, 2006 on your primary or secondary residence.
+The cost of installation includes the panels themselves as well as the cost of accessories, labor and equipment.
+There is no maximum amount you can claim.
+The ITC applies to solar panels installed after January 1, 2006, on your primary or secondary residence.
 The residence must be owned by you and in the United States.

 More information about the new Inflation Reduction Act can be found here.
-The best way to fully understand how the new Clean Energy Credit applies to you is to get in touch with your local Lawrence solar panel installation expert.
+Your local Lawrence solar panel installer can answer your questions and explain how the new Clean Energy Credit may apply to you.

 State & Local Solar Incentives